Are you looking for motivation, a positive direction or ready to embrace success? Then these inspirational podcasts are for you!

 On Creativity – podcasts for innovating

 A podcast that talks of fear, of overcoming them and creating more joyfully.
-Elizabeth Gilbert in her perfect soothing voice, challenges you to make time for things that inspire and excite you.
-She also weighs in and actually provides advice to her podcast guests.
-From topics like knowing the taste of failure, to leaping into the fire, it is empowering to hear the stories of creatives and how they overcome their fears, insecurity and creative blocks.
+Elizabeth Gilbert in her perfect soothing voice challenges you to make time for things that inspire and excite you.
+She also shares advice for her podcast guests.
+From topics like knowing the taste of failure to leaping into the fire, it is empowering to hear the stories of creatives.
+And beyond that, how they overcome their fears, insecurity and creative blocks.

-The episode Dancing From the Heart has 60 year old Penelope, a dance teacher from New Jersey saying, “I’m not too old to dance.”
-To feel that you can never really fulfill everybody’s expectations and realize your own creative potential is a real feeling that we all deal with at some point of time.
-But to liberate yourself from that constraining mindset is exhilarating.
+The episode Dancing From the Heart has 60-year-old Penelope, a dance teacher from New Jersey saying, “I’m not too old to dance.”
+To feel that you can never really fulfill everybody’s expectations and realize your own creative potential is a real feeling that we all deal with at some point in time.
+When you liberate yourself from that constraining mindset, it is quite exhilarating.
 Practice creating that space for that creativity to come.

 Also Read: 5 Success Mantras from a Creative Career

-On How to create content for the new online world, she reaffirms the fact that great content does not equal more work.
-In an always changing digital world, the goal is to create types of content that comes naturally to you and then get more from it with smaller amounts of effort.
+On the Podcast How to create content for the new online world, she reaffirms the fact that great content does not equal more work.
+In an ever-changing digital world, the goal is to create types of content and then get more from it with incremental efforts.
 Work smarter, not harder.
 On Maroon Oak, we regularly reuse & repurpose our content in different ways across social platforms.

-Before you skip this part, please know that you do not need to be an ace in financial literacy to understand these short, useful, easy to digest bites on the world of money around you.
+Before you skip this part, please know that you don’t need to be an ace in financial literacy.
+Understanding these short, useful, easy to digest bites on the world of money is doable.
 For women and especially entrepreneurs, making money and managing it strategically is one of the foundations of success.
-Why not add to your skill set and surprise your family with some money tips of your own on credit, debt, real estate, investment or taxes?
+Why not add something new to your skill set.
+And surprise your family with some money tips of your own on credit, debt, real estate, investment or taxes?

 The episode 9 Things You should be Saving for but probably Aren’t will either make you feel great because you’re already following it to a tee or will serve as a good reminder to start right away.
-There is a math and method to pre-planning for expenses which you know will eventually come your way and it’s a good idea to step into the future with foresight under your belt.
+There is a math and method to pre-planning for expenses that you know will eventually come your way.
+So it’s a good idea to step into the future with foresight under your belt.

 Listening to podcasts is like having a one way conversation with an amazing mentor.

-Podcasts equip you with new tools, plant seeds for new ideas and help you grow – a learner’s mindset is all you need.
-The world of Podcasts offers you advice, answers, affirmations each day.
-Are you listening?
+Podcasts equip you with new tools, plant seeds for new ideas and help you grow.
+A learner’s mindset is all you need.

 Tell us – what are your favorite podcasts?